First time tourist in London photographing Tower Bridge

 Covent Garden

-Covent Garden is the most central area of central London.
+Covent Garden is the most central area of Central London.
 This is also the heart of the West End theatre district and a very bustling area.
 You can easily walk to many tourist sights from here and really feel immersed in the city.
-You’ll have no shortage of restaurants and shopping on your doorstep when you stay in Covent Garden.
-Don’t miss exploring the Seven Dials neighborhood, and duck into bright and cheery Neal’s Yard.

 If you are flying into Heathrow, note that the Elizabeth line (super bright and clean new underground train route) will bring you to Tottenham Court Road Station.
 That station is located just north of Covent Garden.
 This can make your airport transfers a straightforward Tube ride and short walk.